 OUR WORK IN PIERRE IS 100% FUNDED BY MEMBERS.

-It costs nearly $6,000 to fund our lobbyist’s room and board, as well as travel expenses for members to testify in Pierre.
+It costs nearly $6,000 to fund the session’s work, as well as travel expenses for members to testify in Pierre.
 Please consider donating today to support our work in Pierre financially this session.
 Just $50 will cover one member’s travels to Pierre.

 Your gifts are deeply appreciated and have directly benefited our many legislative victories over the years.

 - Write a letter or email – In this era of mass media, legislators really do respond well to direct communication, especially to letters.
 They know that you have taken the time to sit down, think about the issue, and communicate your thoughts to them.
 A few letter and email tips: